Basics

 A blood test can tell if you have HIV infection.
 Your health care provider can do the test, or you can use a home testing kit.
 You can also use the CDC Testing Locator to find free testing sites.

-What are the treatments for HIV/AIDS?
+What are the treatments for HIV?

 There is no cure for HIV infection, but it can be treated with medicines.
 This is called antiretroviral therapy (ART).
 ART can make HIV infection a manageable chronic condition.
 It also reduces the risk of spreading the virus to others.

-Can HIV/AIDS be prevented?
+Can HIV infection be prevented?

-- Getting tested for HIV
+- Getting tested for HIV.

-- Not injecting drugs
+- Not injecting drugs.

 - Talking to your health care provider about medicines to prevent HIV: